Securing Claude Cowork: A Security Practitioner’s Guide

 ID.SC Identify: Supply Chain Plugin/MCP vetting, marketplace governance, third-party code review, settings.json inspection

-PR.AC Protect: Access Control SSO/SCIM, tenant restrictions, RBAC via custom roles and groups (Enterprise: controls Cowork/Claude Code/web search/memory/code exec/fast-mode access per group), Dispatch toggle (Team/Enterprise), Chrome allowlists/blocklists, connector controls, folder scoping
+PR.AC Protect: Access Control SSO/SCIM, tenant restrictions, RBAC via custom roles and groups (Enterprise: controls Cowork/Claude Code/web search/memory/code exec/fast-mode access per group), Dispatch toggle (Team/Enterprise), Chrome allowlists/blocklists, connector controls, folder scoping, skills sharing RBAC controls (create skills, share skills), artefact access controls, Slack connector per-tool permission policy, Office Agents admin controls (M365 add-in deployment, Graph consent).

 PR.AT Protect: Training Prompt injection awareness, safety guide distribution, acceptable use policy training, folder hygiene, Dispatch and Keep Awake awareness